 Mr. Whittington is first and foremost an entrepreneur and is actively involved in many start-up ventures.
 These ventures include the fields of transportation, renewable fuels and real estate.
 He is also the co-owner of Van Wert Terminal LLC (Van Wert, OH), a rail to truck transfer facility and liquid storage terminal.
 Another important venture for Mr. Whittington is as co-owner of Integrity Biofuels, Central Indiana’s first Biodiesel plant located in Morristown, Indiana, just east of Indianapolis.

 Mr. Whittington and his wife Lynn reside in Columbus, Indiana.
-They have two children, Stillman and Alexandria.
+They have three children, Stillman, Alexandria, and Lucy.
 They also head the Indiana chapter of The Cure Starts Now Foundation (CSN), which funds research for childhood brain cancer.

 Grammer Industries Operations Manager Amanda Morrison joined the company in 1993.
 Her current responsibilities include managing all operational facets of the organization at all locations.
 Prior to becoming the operations manager, Morrison had worked as a billing associate, driver payroll and settlements associate, accounts payable associate, rate analyst and transitioned into operations as a dispatch coordinator.
 Morrision was promoted to Operations Manager in 2011 with over 20 years experience in the company in a variety of roles.